 This amount will cover admission fees, books, uniforms, tests, food and transportation for 1 year.
 Payment can be split into two installments in November and May.

-4 new girls were accepted for a scholarship this June.
-They will need a sponsor in order to start their school year next January.
+They will need a sponsor in order to start their school year this January.
 Sponsors can choose which girl they want to help for the next three years.
 Your help will feed and educate a girl in need, who otherwise won’t even be attending school because of extreme poverty.

 In this page you can read a summary of what they wrote on their applications as well as the impression from the interviewer.

 We enormously appreciate your kind help.
 In addition, we have one applicant from Huehuetenango.
 She has been able to attend one year of high school, but the family can no longer help Yulisa.

 Devora also went to the cows and pigs school.
 Her recent GPAs are 82% and 83% with last year’s math 82, but her recent math grade 69%.
 The reason given was the cows and not understanding the teacher.

 She wrote: she wants to be a good student for Guatemala.
 Her father works very hard for her, but can not help her further to be a professional.
 She lives in a village where there is no clean water, phone service or roads.
 They walk an hour, then four hours to Coban.

 She wants to be a professional of value and active in helping her family so they can live in security.
 She wants to learn things that will help her in her life and other places.

 Her middle school emphasized caring for poultry and pigs raising plants and cooking.
 The academic part was the normal middle school course though.